 How much do the materials cost?

 Well, that depends.
-I buy my wool from Sheep Shed Studio online, and I buy the Brown Sheep Superwash roving.
-As of October 2011, 6 pounds of roving plus priority shipping to California cost $107.
-That said, there are many places to purchase roving and you can likely find a cheaper source.
+I buy my wool from Paradise Fibers and get the 7-pound Merino Special.
+As of January 2018, 7 pounds of roving costs $146, with free shipping, and I usually have at least a 15% discount coupon in my inbox because I’m on their mailing list.
+That said, there are many places to purchase roving and you can possibly find a cheaper source.
 The most important factor in choosing your roving is to make sure the roving comes in long pieces — ideally, you’d like it to all be in one long piece.
-Sheep Shed Studio has always delivered impeccable roving, so I’m sticking with them for now, but feel free to shop around!
+Sheep Shed Studio has also always delivered impeccable roving, and I can highly recommend them as a source in addition to Paradise Fibers, but feel free to shop around!

 The non-wool materials needed are PVC pipe, duct tape, and ideally a needle felting mat and needle-felting tool.
 Prices will vary depending on location, but shouldn’t cost you more than another $45 or so.

 Though the needle-felting kit is listed as “optional” in the pattern, I highly recommended it for grafting ends together.